-Savory almond butter sauce combines with rice noodles and crispy veggies in this 30 minute vegan stir fry with big flavor!
+Savory almond butter sauce combines with rice noodles and crispy veggies in this 30-minute almond butter stir fry.
+This is an easy weeknight meal with big flavor!

-This vegan stir fry is filled with crunchy veggies like purple cabbage and shredded carrot.
-It gets a pop of quick plant-based protein from edamame and is tossed with almond butter sauce drenched rice noodles.
+This vegan almond butter stir fry is filled with crunchy veggies like purple cabbage and shredded carrots.
+It gets a pop of quick plant-based protein from edamame and is tossed with an easy, savory 5-ingredient almond butter sauce.

-Purple cabbage and carrots: I use about one half of a small head of cabbage and slice it into ½ inch ribbons.
+- Red (purple) cabbage and carrots: I use about one-half of a small head of cabbage and slice it into ½-inch ribbons.
 I shred two whole carrots using a grater but bagged matchstick carrots also work.
-Leftover cabbage and carrots can be used in tahini coleslaw or fried rice.
+Leftover cabbage and carrots can be used in tahini coleslaw or vegan fried rice.

-Rice wine vinegar: This can be replaced with regular vinegar or apple cider vinegar if needed.
-You can also use rice wine vinegar in sesame tofu and veggie spring roll bowls.
+- Rice wine vinegar: This can be replaced with regular vinegar or apple cider vinegar if needed.
+You can also use rice wine vinegar in sesame tofu and spring roll bowls.

-Maple syrup: Increase for a sweeter sauce.
-Agave and honey also work.
+- Maple syrup: Increase for a sweeter sauce.
+Brown sugar and honey also work.

 - Make the sauce by whisking together all sauce ingredients.
 Set aside.

-- Make the rice noodles.
+- Cook the rice noodles.
 Drain and set aside until ready to use.

 - Combine it all together.
 It's easiest (and cleanest) if you add the sauce and veggies to the pot with the noodles instead of to the stir fry pan.
 Heat over medium-low heat until everything is warmed through.